ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/install.md

 {% include [warning.md](_includes/warning.md) %}

 Currently, only building from source is available as an installation option.
-The pre-compiled binaries will be available later.
+The pre-compiled executables will be available later.

 ### Building from source